DefinetlyNotAI/Logicytics/README.md

 1. **Install Python**: If you don't have Python installed, you can download it from the [official website](https://www.python.org/downloads/).

+> [!IMPORTANT]
+> We recommend version 3.13 or higher, as the project is developed and tested on this version.

 2. **Install Dependencies**: Logicytics requires Python modules.
 You can install all the required modules by running the following command in your terminal: `pip install -r requirements.txt`

 3. **Run Logicytics**: To run Logicytics, simply run the following command in your terminal: `python Logicytics.py -h` - This opens a help menu.